Tax rates 2023/24

 When does tax relief become tax charge?

-However, the Government has now said the LTA will be completely abolished from 6 April 2024, meaning there will be no cap on how much you can build up in pension benefits while continuing to get tax relief.
+The pension lifetime allowance has been completely abolished from 6 April 2024, meaning there is no cap on how much you can build up in pension benefits while continuing to get tax relief.

 The separate 'lifetime allowance charge' was also scrapped from 6 April 2023.
 Despite this, the amount you can take as a tax-free lump sum is capped at £268,275.
-This is the maximum you can get under the current LTA of £1,073,100.

 To check what your take-home pay should be, including pension contributions and student loan repayments, use our free Income Tax Calculator.